 - have diabetes

 - are pregnant or nursing

 - are currently using alcohol or medications such as benzodiazepines, which depress the nervous system

 Some people may have a skin reaction to baking soda.
 It is best for a person to test the effects on a small patch of skin before taking a baking soda bath.

-People can use many other natural ingredients in a detox bath, including:
+People can use many other natural ingredients in a bath, including:

-Baking soda is sometimes added to salt baths to help support their effects, but it is important to discuss this with a healthcare professional first.
+Baking soda is sometimes added to salt baths to help support their effects, but people should discuss this with a healthcare professional first.